Parent page: Altium Concord Pro

 The following sections summarize the elements of Concord Pro's browser interface that can only be accessed by Administrative users of Concord Pro - those who are part of the Administrators role.
 Access to these elements is through the dedicated Admin area of the left-hand navigation tree.

-This page (Admin - Settings) provides a collection of sub-pages for configuration of options relating to various features and services provided by, and through, an Altium Concord Pro installation.
+This page provides a collection of sub-pages for configuration of options relating to various features and services provided by, and through, a Concord Pro installation.

 The Settings area - part of the admin-only pages within Concord Pro's browser interface.